 - We presented the benefits to the EU27 of the UK remaining part of REACHto the EU’s Economic and Social Committee in January 2018.

 - We sent a letter co-signed by the European Environmental Bureau (EEB) to EU Commissioners regarding the negotiations on the UK’s post-Brexit relationship with the EU chemicals regulation REACH.

 - CHEM Trust Executive Director Dr Michael Warhurst gave a keynote presentation, “Can the UK stay in REACH?“, at a Chemical Watch conference on “Post Brexit options for UK chemicals law” in April 2018.
 Chemical Watch have reported onthe conference, including this talk.

 - Working with SumOfUs to find out what the public think about Brexit & chemicals policy – see our blog “What is the will of the UK people on hazardous chemicals?“.

-You can read all our blogs related to chemicals and Brexit here.
+You can read all our talks and comment pieces here.